vinothiniseenivasan/Youtube-React/README.md

 # YouTube Clone

-This project is a clone of the popular video-sharing platform **YouTube**, developed as part of Akshay Saini's *Namaste React* course.
+This project is a clone of the popular video-sharing platform **YouTube**.
 It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.

 ---